Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Results Analysis

 \subsection{RQ1: \textbf{Testing AC policies in a single and multi-agent scenario}}

-We first look into the performance comparison among the 5 discrete and 2 continuous action space DRL AC policies.
-Each of the AC agents is trained with a fixed number of episodes and their model convergence performance has been discussed in Section~\ref{sec:Step1}.
+We first look into the performance comparison among the 4 discrete and 2 continuous action space DRL AC policies.
+Each of the AC agents is trained with a various number of episodes and their model convergence performance has been discussed in Section~\ref{sec:Step1}.
 Now we use the same training environment and analyze their driving behavior in both single and multi-agent scenarios.

-The evaluation results of the driving performance of DRL-based AC agents are presented in Table~\ref{tab:RQ1} using three Driving Performance Metrics: \textit{CC}, \textit{CO}, and \textit{OS}.
+The evaluation results of the driving performance of DRL-based AC agents are presented in Table~\ref{tab:RQ1} using five Driving Performance Metrics: \textit{CV}, \textit{CO}, \textit{CP}, \textit{OS}, and \textit{TTFC}.
 AC policies having values closer to 0 are driving error-free, while those near to 1 have a higher failure state.
-The results of these three metrics should be analyzed jointly with the fourth metric: \textit{SPEED}.
+The results of these five metrics should be analyzed jointly with the sixth metric: \textit{SPEED}.
 This is because a car could have no collision and offroad steering errors due to being stationary.
 Therefore, we provide Figure~\ref{fig:RQ1Speed}, which shows an AC's driving speed per timestep in a testing simulation.
 For displaying all the episodic results, we took an average of both \textit{Scenario 1} and \textit{2} for every DRL AC policy across each driving environment setting.
+The dash sign (-) for the \textit{CV} metric represents Scenario 2 where the evaluation contains only single-agent driving scenarios.
+Similarly, dash sign (-) for the \textit{CP} metric also represents driving scenarios and environments where pedestrians were not involved.
+For \textit{TTFC}, we use double dash sign (- -) that represents cases when there is no collision detected by the driving policy.